rohilrg/IsConsultancy/README.md

 # Further Steps to improve the model:
 The further steps to take to improve the results of the model.
-* There is class imbalance that should be addressed.
+* There is class imbalance that should be addressed using different techniques like smote etc.
 * Verification of annotations/ ground truth.
 * Grid search for hyper parameters of the models involved.
-* Use more sophisticated embeddings from hugging face, spacy.
+* Use more sophisticated embeddings from hugging face and other places to better convert it to better numerical embeddings
-*
+* The LLM models can also be used by using this example here: https://www.tome01.com/getting-started-with-langchain-for-text-classification-in-python.
+* Feature engineering of new features extracted from text data.